fadmaa/orefine-exhibit/README.md

 * Filters applied to the data will be applied to the  exported data.

 I think it is cool that this extension brings two of [David Huyhn](http://davidhuynh.net/)'s creations together.

+## Installation
+Download the ZIP archive from the [relaeses tab](https://github.com/fadmaa/orefine-exhibit/releases) and then follow [the instructions to install Open Refine extensions](https://github.com/OpenRefine/OpenRefine/wiki/Installing-Extensions).